amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 # The Dapr secrets management building block

-Enterprise applications require secrets in order to operate.
+Enterprise applications require secrets to operate.
 Common examples include:

 - A database connection string that contains a username and password.
 - An API key for calling an external RESTful API.
 - A client certificate for authenticating to an external system.

-It's critical to never disclose these values outside of the application.
+It's critical to manage secrets so that they're never disclosed outside of the application.

-Not long ago, it was popular to store application secrets in a configuration file that was part of the application. .NET Developers may fondly recall the web.config file in the .NET Framework.
-While simple to implement, adding secrets to a configuration file was far from secure.
+Not long ago, it was popular to store application secrets in a configuration file that was part of the application codebase. .NET Developers may fondly recall the web.config file in the .NET Framework.
+While simple to implement, adding secrets to the app configuration file was far from secure.
 A common misstep was to include the configuration file when pushing to a public GIT repository, exposing the secrets to the world!

+ > This is point to add 12e factor

+Presume secrets stored within a codebase to be an anti-pattern.
+A violation the [Twelve-Factor application](https://12factor.net/) methodology that states that configuration and secrets should be externalized outside of the code.

 To address this shortcoming, the .NET Core platform included a [Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows#secret-manager) feature that stores sensitive data in a physical folder outside of the project tree.
 While secrets are outside of source control, this feature doesn't encrypt data and is designed for **development purposes** only.

-Presume secrets stored within a codebase to be an anti-pattern.
-A violation the [Twelve-Factor application](https://12factor.net/) methodology that states that configuration and secrets should be externalized outside of the code.
 A more modern and secure practice is to isolate secrets in a secrets management tool like **Hashicorp Vault** or **Azure Key Vault**.
 These tools enable you to externally store secrets securely, vary credentials across deployments, and reference them from your application code.
 However, each tool has its costs: Complexity and a learning curve.

 Dapr offers a building block that significantly simplifies working with secrets.